 You'd think writing the novel was the hardest part.
 Or perhaps editing the novel was worse.
 But no. Queries always seem to be the hardest.
 They are the one thing I have never gotten a "this is amazing" from.
 I always get critiqued hard and have to start over again.
 I took a break from … Continue reading Toughest of the tough

 Somedays, it’s hard to know what to write about.
 The inspirational genius inside shuts off and we don’t know what to do.
 But we have to write.
 Some thoughts could spark a story though, jumpstart our creativity.
 1) Childhood memories Some childhood memories are more interesting than most.
 Perhaps you met a strange animal as … Continue reading Spark the story

 It was recently brought to my attention to look into a magazine called, Slice of Life.
 I was sent the second issue first, so I started there.
 The story was about a young boy cheating on his exam and the consequences that followed.
 Since it didn't taken place in America, it was interesting to see how … Continue reading Slice of Life – Review

-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed towards a CEO in the publishing field. … Continue reading Difference in success